-Trello is a great tool for company wide or personal organization.
-With an endless stream of awesome features and developers hard at work constantly updating it with user generated tweeks, Trello has quickly become a task management favorite.
+Trello is a great tool for company-wide or personal organization.
+With an endless stream of awesome features and developers hard at work constantly updating it with user-generated tweaks, Trello has quickly become a task management favorite.

 Featured in our own Jared Carrizales‘ Trello Tuesday, is this board, showing viewers step by step instructions on conducting their own One Hour SEO Audit Checklist.
 Trello is also available in app form in both the Apple App Store and Android Google Play Store.

 Very similar to Trello, Wunderlist, tops my favorites list when it comes to online task management.
 With a very clean UI, I’m able to cut the fluff and GSD (Get Sh!t Done).
 I’m an avid Apple user so the integration with all of my devices was a major selling point for me.
 This tool is available for both Mac and iPhone app stores and works equally as well on both.
 Or you can sign up for the strictly online version at Wunderlist.com.

 A study conducted by Miratech in 2011 suggested that international research found memory retention to be 20% lower when reading from an iPad compared to print.
 That being said, we need to combine both digital and print materials to produce our to-do lists to ensure that we remember and execute tasks with ease.